Rose Facial Soap Recipe + Instructions

 More Melt-and-Pour Soap Recipes

-This recipe is featured on page thirty-nine Jan Berry’s new book, Easy Homemade Melt and Pour Soaps.
-You can order it now to have not only this recipe but 49 other melt-and-pour soap recipes using all natural ingredients.
-Also make sure to check out these other melt-and-pour soap recipes:
+This recipe is featured on page thirty-nine of Jan Berry’s new book, Easy Homemade Melt and Pour Soaps.
+You can order it now to have this recipe and 49 other melt-and-pour soap recipes using all-natural ingredients.
+Here are more melt-and-pour soap recipes:

 Rose Facial Soap Recipe